Palaris revolt: Battle of Binalatongan

 By this time, rebel activity was only confined to the mountains, with the Spanish firmly reestablished their authority in the province.

 After nearly 10 months, Palaris set out to start the revolt for a third time.
 They killed many, though that was not enough as they were quickly overwhelmed by the Spanish, forcing them turn east towards Binalatongan.

 In an effort to eradicate any possible rebel that might be blending with the general populace, the Spanish shot every person they come across at Barrio Ymbo, including civilians who had nothing to do without the revolt.
 Numerous others hid in the woods in an attempt to escape infighting.

 Palaris, now tired, exhausted and left alone after the Hidalgo brothers, the last leaders aside him killed, escaped the Spanish and his at Barrio de Dios (Porac now).
 Afterwards he went to Barrio Magtaking, and finally at Barrio Pao.

 Death of Palaris

 Palaris was always rude to his sister, Simeona, always bore the brunt of the brother's fury in times when he bursts his anger out.

 Due to a recent beating since she was a bit late bringing his brother's necessities, Simeona decided to end this suffering by revealing Palaris's whereabouts to Bonardel.

-On January 16, 1765, as usual, Simeona brings his brother's lunch at theur dining room.
+On January 16, 1765, as usual, Simeona brings his brother's lunch at their dining room.
 Without hesitation, Palaris ate: this allowed his sister to take time to destroy his bow and arrow, then gave the Spanish a signal to attack.

 Bonardel led his troops on the hut, and Palaris was immediately murdered on the spot.